 • What supplies are provided?

 • Everything.
-The activity materials, a printout of the presentation including the presenter notes, and a printout of the activity instructions are boxed up and ready to go.
+The art project materials, a printout of the PowerPoint presentation including the presenter notes, and a printout of the project instructions are on the Great Art cart.
 The classroom laptop is used for the presentation.

 • Where are the supplies?

 • In the teacher workroom located at the beginning of the K-3 hallway.
 As you enter the K-3 hallway, turn left towards the playground doors, immediately on the right is the workroom.
 Supplies are immediately on the left on the cart.
-There is one cart for K-2 and one cart for 3rd-6th.
+There is one cart for grades K-2 and one cart for grades 3-6.

 Where and when do we meet?